-Key audit matters How our audit addressed the key audit matters A. Recognition of interest income (Refer note 23 of the accompanying financial statements) Our audit work included, but was not restricted to, the following procedures: Revenue of the company consists primarily of interest income charged on loan assets.
-Total interest income recognised in the financial year 2020-21 amounts to INR 6,209.76 million • Obtained an understanding of management's process for recognizing interest income, interest accrued and interest collected in advance.
-(2019-20 INR 6,083.91 million).
-Such interest income is manually computed by the management on the reporting date and recorded on the basis of actual money collected from the customers as adjusted in the general ledger with the interest accrued or interest received in advance.
-Evaluated the design and tested the operating effectiveness of key controls around above mentioned process.
-Evaluated the accounting policy for recognition of interest income in accordance with applicable accounting Considering the volume of transactions and materiality of amounts involved, significant auditor attention is required to test accuracy of interest income recognised during the period, we have identified recognition of interest income as a key audit matter. standards.
-Obtained management working of recomputation of interest income earned during the year and reconciled the summary totals with the financial statements to ensure completeness of the underlying data on which interest income is recomputed by the management.
+Our audit work included, but was not restricted to, the following procedures:

+- Obtained an understanding of management's process for recognizing interest income, interest accrued and interest collected in advance. - Evaluated the design and tested the operating effectiveness of key controls around above mentioned process. - Evaluated the accounting policy for recognition of interest income in accordance with applicable accounting standards. - Obtained management working of recomputation of interest income earned during the year and reconciled the summary totals with the financial statements to ensure completeness of the underlying data on which interest income is recomputed by the management.